bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="If counter = slideCount, then reset to zero." />
 </p>

-If I could set counter to zero, zero times slide width px, is going to be zero, I don&apos;t really need this line either.
+<p>If I could set counter to zero, zero times slide width px, is going to be zero,
+I don&apos;t really need this line either.
 In fact, my if statement could get much shorter, It could just be if counter is zero, counter is the same so I can set counter to zero, and then I don&apos;t really need an else because this is going to happen no matter what.
-If you wanted to make the script even shorter, you could put these on one line, I think Visual Studio Code is going to scream at me when I try to do this and put those back in two lines as soon as I save this.
+If you wanted to make the script even shorter, you could put these on one line, I think Visual Studio Code is going to scream at me when I try to do this and put those back in two lines as soon as I save this.</p>

-But you could even just put this all in one line.
-It makes this really nice and short and compact where setting the event prevent default, we increment the counter.
+<p>But you could even just put this all in one line.
+It makes this really nice and
+short and compact where setting the event prevent default, we increment the counter.
 If the counter is the same as slide count, we set the counter to zero and then we set the left position to whatever the counter is times the slide width.
 If it&apos;s zero, then it&apos;s going to be zero, and that&apos;s fine.
 If it&apos;s one, then it&apos;s going to be one times side width 1,000 pixels minus 1,000 pixels, so on and so forth.
-Then we set the slider style left to left position and let the CSS do the animation.
+Then we set the slider style left to left position and let the CSS do the animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 399. example, refactoring the next click handler (239) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">